xebialabs-community/xl-deploy-puppet-sample/README.md

 xldeploy-puppet-sample
 ======================

-Show how to integrate XL Deploy and Puppet using Vagrant
+This project shows how to integrate XL Deploy and Puppet using Vagrant images.

 # Setup and Installation #